luisboch/demo_fts/README.md

 # Project

-Demo project exploring integrations, resilience and cache features.
+Demo project exploring integrations, resilience, cache and database replication features.

 # How to run